openthread/ot-ns/GUIDE.md

 ## OTNS Python Scripting

 [pyOTNS](pylibs/otns) library provides utilities to create and manage simulations through OTNS CLI.
-It is installed in a Python 3 virtual environment `.venv-otns`.
+It is installed in a Python 3 virtual environment `.venv-otns` by the `./script/install` script.
+The `./script/test` script also calls this install script when needed as part of setup.

 ### Python Scripting Documentation